Diagnosis of Prostate Cancer

 Recurrent prostate cancer is cancer that has recurred after it has been treated.
 The cancer may come back in, or nearby, the prostate or in other parts of the body.

-If you have symptoms associated with prostate skin cancer, contact us to request an appointment with Diablo Valley Oncology’s doctors to obtain a second opinion or to learn more about treatment options.
+If you have symptoms associated, contact us to request an appointment with Diablo Valley Oncology’s doctors to obtain a second opinion or to learn more about treatment options.